Dollar oscillates as market digests U.S. inflation data, ECB

 The yen traded at 109.5850 per dollar, also down slightly from Wednesday.

-Deutsche Bank's Currency Volatility Index (.DBCVIX), was at its lowest level since February 2020.
+Deutsche Bank’s Currency Volatility Index, was at its lowest level since February 2020.

 Investors were closely watching for U.S. consumer prices for any signs that higher prices could last longer than expected, potentially calling into question the Federal Reserve’s insistence that current inflation pressures are transitory and monetary stimulus should stay in place for some time yet.